OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 # How to remotely monitor...

-## A Battery
+## ...A Battery
  This is an _functioning_ example intending to demonstrate how to publish information gathered from the Raspberry PI.
  The information here is the tension (aka voltage) of a battery.
  The battery can be in a remote place, and from wherever you are, you want to make sure its level does not drop below a given threshold.